AlexGreco1/docker_django_react/README.md

 19.- if we change get to post, we need to use postman to test it: copy the localhost:8000/hello after change to post method in the decorator, and test it in postman.

+# 5 MODELS:

+20. In the folder Users, files models.py:

+class User(models.Model):
+    first_name = models.Charfield(max_lenght=200)
+    last_name = models.Charfield(max_lenght=200)
+    first_name = models.Charfield(max_lenght=200, unique=True)
+    email = models.Charfield(max_lenght=200)

+21. In the users folder, in the views.py file, add:

+from .models import User

+@api_views([GET])
+def user(request):
+    users = User.objects.all()
+    return Response(users)

+22. in users folder in the urls.py modified: from .views import users

+    path('users',users),

+23. Now, to exist, we need to migrate using terminal. command: python manage.py makemigratetions puthon manage.py migrate

+#6 SERIALIZE:

+24. In the docker-compose.yaml file, add at the end (localhost:docker container):
+    ports:
+    - 33066:3306

+25. Restar container (stop) and them in terminal: docker-compose up

+26. Connect the database in jetbrains: host:localhost, port: 33066, password:root, database: django_admin

+27. Register function in the views.py file in the users folder add:
+@api_view(['POST']):
+def register(request):
+    pass

+28. Create a new file called serializer.py in the users folder to manipulate json data and validate: form rest_framework import serializers from .models import user

+class UserSerializer(serializers.ModelSerializer):
+    class Meta:
+        model = User
+        fields = '__all__'

+29. In the views.py in the users folder change the pass to:

+from .serializers import UserSerializer

+    data = request.data

+    if data['password'] != data['password_confirm']:
+        raise exceptions.APIException('Password do not match')

+    serializer = UserSerializer(data=data)
+    serializer.is_valid(raise_exception=True)
+    serializer.save()
+    return Response(serializer.data)

+30. add in urls.py in the user folder: from .views import users, register path('register',register)

+31. Test wrong passwor and them wright password, open postman open register page, mathod post, body.
+If is successfull we will see it in postman and in the user table:
+{
+"first_name":"a",
+"last_name":"b",
+"email":"a@a.com",
+"password":1,
+"password_confirm":2
+}

+32.